 Environmental certifications

-In January 2024, Investec’s Corporate Estate Facilities Management proudly upheld its commitment to environmental stewardship and energy efficiency by maintaining the prestigious certification of our integrated Environmental & Energy Management System.
-This system adheres to the internationally recognised ISO 14001 standard, a testament to our dedication since its initial attainment in 2012 and is implemented across nine of our offices in the UK and the Channel Islands.
-Furthermore, we continued to meet the rigorous requirements of the ISO 50001 standard, demonstrating our ongoing pledge to energy management since it was first achieved in 2018, across 10 of our UK, Ireland and Channel Islands locations.
+In November 2024 Investec’s Corporate Estate Facilities Management upheld its commitment to environmental stewardship and energy efficiency by maintaining the prestigious certification of our integrated Environmental and Energy Management Systems.
+This system adheres to the internationally recognised ISO 14001 standard, a testament to our dedication since its initial attainment in 2012.
+This system is implemented across eight of our offices in the UK and Channel Islands.
+We continued to meet the rigorous requirements of the ISO 50001 standard across nine of our UK, Ireland and Channel Island locations, demonstrating our pledge to energy management since it was first achieved in 2018.

-The surveillance audit process was meticulously conducted by SGS, a certification body accredited by the United Kingdom Accreditation Service (UKAS), ensuring an impartial and professional evaluation of our practices.
-This accomplishment reflects our dedication to responsible environmental and energy practices, reinforcing our position as a conscientious leader in the financial industry.
+The surveillance audit process was meticulously conducted by SGS, a certification body accredited by the United Kingdom Accreditation Service, ensuring an impartial and professional evaluation of our practices.

 The Conservation Volunteers